Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors: Results

 \autoref{tbl:result_simu_loss} shows the offline DERs of EEND-GLA-Small obtained with various training and inference strategies.
-Even when only local attractors were used during both training and inference, it achieved better DERs than EEND-EDA for the unknown numbers of speakers but worse ones for the known numbers of speakers (first row).
-Using the global attractors jointly for training improved the performance for the known numbers of speakers, but it was still not as good as EEND-EDA when only the local attractors were used for inference (second row), especially when the number of speakers was low (\ie, one- or two-speaker cases).
+Even when only local attractors were used during both training and inference, it achieved better DERs than EEND-EDA for the unseen numbers of speakers but worse ones for the seen numbers of speakers (first row).
+Using the global attractors jointly for training improved the performance for the seen numbers of speakers, but it was still not as good as EEND-EDA when only the local attractors were used for inference (second row), especially when the number of speakers was low (\ie, one- or two-speaker cases).
 This is because a small error in the number of speakers (\eg, $\pm 1$) led to a high degradation of DER.
-Using the results based on global attractors when the number of speakers was low resulted in good DERs for both known and unknown numbers of speakers (third row).
+Using the results based on global attractors when the number of speakers was low resulted in good DERs for both seen and unseen numbers of speakers (third row).

 We also show the confusion matrices for speaker counting on the simulated datasets in \autoref{tbl:speaker_counting_simu}.
 The speaker counting accuracy of EEND-GLA-Small with BW-STB outperformed that of EEND-EDA with FW-STB, and the gaps between them were larger especially when the number of speakers was higher than four.
 Note that EEND-EDA with FW-STB sometimes produced the results of more than four speakers, but they did not help estimate the speech activities of more than four speakers correctly as we stated in this section.